hyperledger-labs/splice/README.md

 ### Connecting to a Cluster

-The GCE clusters expose both the Canton Domain and Ledger API's to the outside world via four [Digital Asset VPN's](https://digitalasset.atlassian.net/wiki/spaces/DEVSECOPS/pages/1076822828/VPN+IP+Whitelist+for+Digital+Asset):
+The GCE clusters expose both the Canton Domain and Ledger APIs to the outside world via four [Digital Asset VPNs](https://digitalasset.atlassian.net/wiki/spaces/DEVSECOPS/pages/1076822828/VPN+IP+Whitelist+for+Digital+Asset):

 * GCP Virginia Full Tunnel
 * GCP Frankfurt Full Tunnel
 * GCP Sydney Full Tunnel
 * GCP DA Canton DevNet

-The Full Tunnel VPN's are available to all internal DA users and allow authenticated access to both the Canton Network services and cluster adminstration API's.
+The Full Tunnel VPNs are available to all internal DA users and allow authenticated access to both the Canton Network services and cluster adminstration APIs.
 (Only the Canton Network development team has administrative authorization to the clusters.)

 The "GCP DA Canton DevNet" VPN is the VPN used for customer access to the cluster.
 User accounts can be added through a [manual e-mail request to IT](mailto:help@digitalasset.com).
-Connections through this VPN only have access to public cluster services and not the administration API's.
+Connections through this VPN only have access to public cluster services and not the administration APIs.

-Provided you are connecting through one of the listed VPN's, the following APIs are available in each environment:
+Provided you are connecting through one of the listed VPNs, the following APIs are available in each environment:

 | Service            | API        | Port |